Frequently Asked Questions

 1. Absolutely – one does not preclude the other.
 However, there are varying topics on this issue, falling from a very conservative end of the spectrum to a more liberal one.
 I’m of the belief that God can be glorified through many non-Christian topics, including anime (hence my blog).
 However, I also think that one should carefully consider what he or she consumes.
 Look at my post about Viewing Anime Through a Christian Lens to get an idea of various viewpoints on this topic.

 2. There aren’t too many.
 One real interesting collaboration was one between Tezuka Osamu and the Vatican entitled In the Beginning: The Bible Stories.
 Others include Superbook and The Flying House, both of which aired in Japan in the early 1980s.
 And although explicitly Christian anime series are rare, fans of anime know that Christian symbolism abounds in series like Neon Genesis Evangelion and Toaru Majutsu no Index.
-These are no “Christian anime,” but anime containing some Christian elements.
+These are no modern “Christian anime,” but there are instead anime containing some Christian elements.

 3. As is the case with anime, there are Christian manga.
 In fact, there are probably more Christian manga than anime.
 Some are obvious, like The Manga Bible.
 Others simply contains Christian elements used in an artistic or story-driven manner.
 There are also a number of Original English Language manga made by American artists and fans, the best of which, in my opinion, are published by Manga Hero.

 4. With love and truth.
 Turn to the Bible to find out how Jesus asks us to respond.
 We should love others, even those that persecute us, understanding that Christians will be laughed at for our beliefs.
 However, we’re not to fight back like the world; instead, tell others about the love of Christ and live a life that exemplifies this love.